-Preventing a ransomware attack requires careful attention to every aspect of your data.
-Truthfully, this level of scrutiny requires 24/7 attention, which is easier to accomplish with NetApp’s Cloud Insights.
+Most attacks involve an unsuspecting user or—sadly—even a rogue administrator.
+You need a level of scrutiny that includes 24/7 attention, which is easier to accomplish with NetApp Cloud Insights.
 This service carefully monitors your data to: